List All The Factors For 16

 Use the Square Root as a Guide

 The square root of a number can be a useful guide.
 If the number has a perfect square root, then that square root is also a factor.
 For 16, the square root is 4, and 4 * 4 = 16.
-Therefore, 4 is a factor.
+That's why, 4 is a factor.
 This tip is especially helpful for larger numbers because it reduces the range of numbers you need to check.

 Create a Factor Tree